AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 ### Get a Campaign

-This action module `retrieves a campaign`.
+This action module retrieves a campaign.

-You specify the ID of the `campaign`.
+You specify the ID of the campaign.

-The module returns the ID of the `campaign` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the campaign and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.